amateusz/ericsson_chatboard/README.md

 ---
 Ever wanted to type with '90s Erricson CHA-10 rubber QWERTY keyboard?
 Me neither!
 But it costs so little that I couldn't resist.

-I figured this out without an actuall phone, so the info might not be accurate.
-There are so many quirks, that I'm curious how it works with a real phone.
+I figured this out without an real phone, so the info might not be accurate.
+There are so many quirks, that I'm curious how it actually works with a real Ericsson phone.

 ## Hardware
 The keyboard talks serial 9600 8N1, pinout as follows: